bparanj/crystal/electronics/experiments/queue/capacitor-experiment.md

 Procedure:

-1. Set Up the Circuit: Connect the signal generator to a series circuit consisting of the resistor and capacitor.
+1. : Connect the signal generator to a series circuit consisting of the resistor and capacitor.
 Connect the output of this circuit to the speaker or buzzer.
 2. Set the Signal Generator: Set the signal generator to produce a low-frequency AC signal (e.g., 1 Hz).
 The speaker should produce a sound corresponding to the frequency.
 3. Increase the Frequency: Gradually increase the frequency of the signal generator to higher frequencies (e.g., 100 Hz, 1 kHz, etc.).
 Observe the sound produced by the speaker.